zaphosting/docs/docs/domain-gameserver-srv-link.md

 ![image](https://user-images.githubusercontent.com/13604413/172062652-3400e743-37ba-4906-8c30-8162d05c865c.png)

-At the "**Value**" now three values have to be entered, first the priority which can be left at 0 by default, then as second the port of the gameserver in our example "30300" and last but not least the domain name of the just created "**A-Record**".
+At the "**Value**" now three values have to be entered, first the priority which can be left at 0 by default, then as second the port of the game server in our example "30300" and last but not least the domain name of the just created "**A-Record**".

 In our example it looks like this: